Leventis Gallery Cyprus Art Heritage

 Limassol Archaeological Museum

 The Limassol Archaeological Museum houses a rich collection spanning 9,000 years of human civilization in southern Cyprus.
 Founded in 1948 and originally housed in Limassol Castle, the museum moved to its current purpose-built structure in 1975.
 The building consists of two long rooms joined together by two transversal spaces, covering 3,000 square meters.
-The exhibits focus on discoveries from the Limassol district, particularly from the ancient kingdoms of Kourion and Amathous. dynamic-media-cdn Unlike the Cyprus Museum in Nicosia, which displays material from across the entire island, this regional facility concentrates on southern coastal culture and trade.
-The collection includes pottery, jewelry, sculptures, tools, and everyday objects that provide insight into how ancient Cypriots lived in this fertile and strategic region.…
+The exhibits focus on discoveries from the Limassol district, particularly from the ancient kingdoms of Kourion and Amathous.
+Unlike the Cyprus Museum in Nicosia, which displays material from across the entire island, this regional facility concentrates on southern coastal culture and trade.
+The collection includes pottery, jewelry, sculptures, tools, and everyday objects that provide insight into how ancient Cypriots lived in this fertile and strategic region.
+Entry…

 Read more